phink

 This command runs a single fuzzing input, making it easier to pinpoint problems.

-Harness Coverage
+Harness coverage

 phink harness-cover